What is the HMRC Extra Support Service?

 Make sure you understand how the debt is made up and that your tax affairs are fully up to date so that HMRC are trying to collect the correct amount of tax.
 If you do not think the amount of debt is correct and/or you have lots of tax issues outstanding, you should make this very clear to the debt management team.

 The debt management team have been given instructions on how to deal with taxpayers who need extra help because of health conditions or vulnerability.
 You need to explain your personal circumstances to the debt management team so that they can take appropriate action.
-This might be to try and help you themselves or to pass you to the Extra Support team.
+This might be to try and help you themselves or to pass you to the extra support team.

-People who are having a compliance check and need extra help from HMRC
+If you are having a compliance check

 HMRC sometimes check people’s tax position.
 This is known as a compliance check.